OnlineImage/OI-SASS-Theme/README.md

-### This is the defaul OnlineImage wordpress theme based on JointsWP foundation framework
+### This is the default OnlineImage wordpress theme based on JointsWP foundation framework

 Find out more here: www.jointswp.com
 Demo: www.jointswp.com/demo